hansamaligamage/fncosmosdbtrigger-ts/README.md

-# Cosmos DB trigger in Typescript to get new documents in database and store them in CosmosDB using SQL API
+# Cosmos DB trigger in Typescript to get new documents in database, process them and send sms notifications

 Cosmos DB trigger in Typescript to get new documents saved and store them in CosmosDB using SQL API